 You’ve Found a Trainer and a Vet

 Do some online research or talk to dog owners in the neighborhood to find a trainer and a vet.
-Take a visit to the veterinary(ian) and talk to him/her about any questions you may have before getting a dog.
-Most soon-to-be owners fail to do this but vets are happy to have this discussion and help owners decide on which dog (if any) is right for them.
+Take a visit to the veterinary(ian) and speak to him/her about any questions you may have before getting a dog.
+Most soon-to-be owners fail to do this, but vets are happy to have this discussion and help owners decide on which dog (if any) is right for them.

 When it comes to finding a trainer, think about registering for puppy kindergarten or dog training courses as early as possible so that your fluffy family member could start socializing as soon as he comes home.
 Try to find a trainer that uses positive reinforcement rather than force or punishment-based techniques, which are now widely regarded as being outdated.

 None of this should discourage you from bringing home a puppy.
 Dogs can enhance the quality of your life.

 Before making the commitment, make sure that you know what duties you’re entering upon for introducing a new pet into your life.
 It will help you create suitable conditions, create a strong bond between you and your new pup, and enjoy many happy years together.
 Good luck!